mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 ### PropertyDescriptorCollection GetProperties([ITypeDescriptorContext context](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.itypedescriptorcontext?view=net-8.0), [object value](https://docs.microsoft.com/en-us/dotnet/api/system.object), [Attribute\[\] attributes](https://docs.microsoft.com/en-us/dotnet/api/system.attribute))

 Returns a collection of properties for the type of array specified by the value parameter, using the specified context and attributes.

+#### Remarks
+This method overrides the base implementation to ensure that the properties are retrieved using the wrapped converter's method.This is useful when you need to retrieve the properties of a type, and you want to ensure that the retrieval process is not affected by the current culture settings of the system.

 ```cs
 PropertyDescriptorCollection GetProperties(ITypeDescriptorContext context, object value, Attribute[] attributes)